se2p/whisker/README.md

 ## Generating Tests Automatically

 The web interface provides the possibility to automatically generate tests.
 In the web interface, choose an appropriate search configuration (examples can be found in the `config` directory), and click `Run Search`.
 Warning: This may take a while!
 Once the search has completed, the generated tests are loaded into the editor window.

-If you run test generation with servant (command line option `-g) then at the end of the search a file `tests.js` is created in the current directory which contains the tests.
+If you run test generation with Servant (command line option `-g`), at the end of the search a file called `tests.js` is created in the current directory which contains the tests.
 These can now be loaded into Whisker.

 ## Contributors